F1: Verstappen's title on hold after Perez wins in Singapore - WHIZ News

 Tricky conditions saw the virtual safety car deployed three times and DRS was allowed with about 30 minutes remaining.

-Perez got away cleanly at the restart, while Verstappen climbed into seventh behind Fernando Alonso — whose 350th F1 race ended disappointingly when his engine failed on Lap 21, bringing out the first VSC.
+Perez got away cleanly at the restart, while Verstappen climbed into seventh behind Fernando Alonso, whose record 350th F1 race ended disappointingly when his engine failed on Lap 21, bringing out the first VSC.

 With the track still damp, drivers decided against changing to quicker tires — apart from Mercedes’ George Russell, who struggled for grip.

-Hamilton made a rare mistake on Lap 33 and thudded into the crash barrier.
+Lewis Hamilton made a rare mistake on Lap 33 and thudded his Mercedes into the crash barrier.
 Soon after, the leading drivers changed tires in a flurry of stops.
 They did so just before the safety car was deployed again following Tsunoda’s error.

-Verstappen overtook Sebastian Vettel’s Aston Martin right at the end for seventh place.
+After a mostly disappointing race for the championship leader, Verstappen managed to overtake Sebastian Vettel’s Aston Martin right at the end.

+“Of course, it’s better than eighth, but it’s not what I’m here for, not with a car like that,” Verstappen said. “(It was) incredibly messy.”

+Norris finished fourth ahead of teammate Daniel Ricciardo on a good day for McLaren in the constructors’ championship.
+Aston Martin’s Lance Stroll was ahead of Verstappen, with Vettel, Hamilton and AlphaTauri’s Pierre Gasly rounding out the top 10.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports